 As the plane circled back around for another pass, the sub stopped firing on the tugboat and barge.
 It then trained its machine guns on the planes.
 Within minutes, the German vessel submerged out of sight.
 It was a surprising and dangerous move in the shallow waters.
 The boat, however, stayed out of view and the airmen, thinking the enemy had left, returned to Chatham.

 The attack was not over, however.
 After the planes had departed, the U-boat again surfaced and resumed firing until it sank the final barge.
 With the barges taken care of, the U-boat crew resumed shelling the tugboat.
 Only when the tug was in flames from the bow to the stern did the U-156 finally submerge and leave the area.

-The German attacks on unarmed merchant vessels, and the practice of sinking them without affording the crews a chance to escape, was one of the major stated reasons why the U.S. entered the war in 1917.
-And the summer tourists got a first-hand look at exactly what that type of warfare looked like.
+The German attacks on unarmed merchant vessels, and sinking them without letting the crews to escape, was a major stated reason why the U.S. entered the war in 1917.
+And the summer tourists got a first-hand look at exactly what that that type of warfare looked like.

 In part, U.S. intelligence said, the show was probably deliberate.
 The Germans intended it to undermine American confidence as the nation expanded its troop presence in Europe.

 This story was updated in 2021.